 A quick introduction

-Unst is one of the richest Viking heritage sites in Europe, with over 60 longhouses uncovered by archeologists at Underhoull, Belmont and Hamar.
+Unst is one of the richest Viking heritage sites in Europe, with over 60 longhouses uncovered by archaeologists at Underhoull, Belmont and Hamar.
 At 61 degrees north, the island was said to be the ideal resting spot for Norse travellers on the trading route between Scandinavia, Greenland and Newfoundland.
 Many Norsemen settled in this northerly outpost, working the land and making it their home.

 Thanks to its extreme location, Unst has always played an important role in the nation's defences.
 The remains of a very early Second World War radar station can still be seen and the Ministry of Defence radar base on top of Saxa Vord, visible from much of the island.
-The base was reactivated in 2019 and new equipment installed.
+The base was reactivated in 2019 and new equipment was installed.

-Many Unst families are still involved with the traditional crofting life, but there's a variety of other work , including quarrying, fish farming, craftwork (fine knitwear in particular), wildlife tourism and even space exploration.
+Many Unst families are still involved with the traditional crofting life, but there's a variety of other work, including quarrying, fish farming, craftwork (fine knitwear in particular), wildlife tourism and even space exploration.

 How to get to Unst